orchidsoftware/orchid.software/source/en/community/promote.md

 - **Create screenshots.** If you are aware of a new feature under development, consider creating one or more screenshots to illustrate this.

 - **Get more developers.** If you know or meet people with programming skills, introduce them to the community and ask if they might be interested in developing ORCHID.

+## Sponsored the development

+If you run a business and use the package in an income-generating product, it makes sense to finance the development: this ensures that the project on which your product relies remains healthy and actively supported.
+It can also help you understand the ORCHID community and make it easier to get developers involved.
+If you are an individual user and use the product, consider donating in appreciation - for example, occasionally buying me coffee 😀